wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ---
-title: USDC Transfers with CCTP and the Wormhole Connect SDK
+title: CCTP with Wormhole SDK
 description: TODO
 ---

-# USDC Transfers with CCTP and the Wormhole Connect SDK
+# CCTP with Wormhole SDK

 ## Introduction

 In this guide, you'll learn how to bridge native USDC across different chains using [Circle's Cross-Chain Transfer Protocol](/learn/messaging/cctp/){target=\_blank} (CCTP) via the Wormhole Protocol.
-We'll explore both the underlying theory of how CCTP works and provide a hands-on tutorial for integrating it using [Wormhole’s Connect SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts/tree/main){target=\_blank}.
+We'll explore the underlying theory of CCTP and provide a hands-on tutorial for integrating it using [Wormhole’s Connect SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts/tree/main){target=\_blank}.

-Wormhole builds upon Circle's CCTP to enhance cross-chain transfers, making the process simpler and more user-friendly.
-With Wormhole, users benefit from automated relaying of transfers, gas payments on the destination chain, and the option to drop off native gas tokens, eliminating many common pain points.
+Wormhole builds upon Circle's CCTP to enhance cross-chain transfers, making the process more straightforward and user-friendly.
+With Wormhole, users benefit from automated transfer relaying, gas payments on the destination chain, and the option to drop off native gas tokens, eliminating many common pain points.

-### Key Features

- - **Automated Relaying** - Wormhole automatically relays the USDC transfer across chains, so users don't have to manually relay the transfer.
- - **Native Gas Dropoff** - Wormhole pays for the gas fees on the destination chain, so users don't have to worry about having gas on the destination chain.
- - **Support for Multiple Chains** - Wormhole provides native gas drop-offs on the destination chain, so users don't have to worry about having gas on the destination chain.

 ### Core Concepts